-For information on how Cumbria Constabulary use your personal information, please click here.
+For more information on how Cumbria Constabulary use your personal information Please click here.

 The Subject Access provisions of the Data Protection Act give an individual the right to have a copy of any personal data held about them, subject to certain exemptions

-Should you wish to know what information (if any) Cumbria Constabulary holds about you, or you would like confirmation that you do/do not have a prosecution/conviction history, you should submit a request in writing to the address below.
-To facilitate a request and to ensure that you provide all the information the Constabulary may need to process your request, you may wish to submit your request on a Subject Access form - (please click here).
-Payment of a £10 fee, proof of identity and sufficient information to allow us to locate your personal data must accompany a completed application form/written request.
+Should you wish to know what information (if any) Cumbria Constabulary holds about you, you should submit a request in writing.
+To help facilitate this and to ensure that you provide all the information needed to process your application you may wish to submit your request on a Subject Access form.
+Your request should be, accompanied by a £10 fee made payable to The Police and Crime Commissioner for Cumbria and copies of identification documents which confirm your identity.